Pie-s-FL-related-stuff/FLiInfo/SPEEDRUN.md

 Mounting without any momentum locks you into an animation, whereas mounting while moving only slows you down a little.
 ### Media
 ![Mounting Animation](./assets/mounting_animation.mp4)

+## Dodge Attack Up
+### Description
+Even though the visual indicator for a dodge goes out after about 1 second, the Attack Up and Magic Attack Up effects have a 10 second duration.